smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_table_templates.md

 ## **`GET` /table_template/{table_template_name}**

-Use this method to get the table template object with the given name.
+Retrieves the table template object with the given name.
 If needed, a specific or latest version can also be added to the request.

 === "Python"